Shreeraj1746/we-upload/status.md

 4. Enhanced region configuration by ensuring it's consistently set in both client object and session config
 5. Refactored presigned URL generation to use consistent parameters
 6. Updated the Terraform EC2 user data script to set the correct environment variables

+## Testing Improvements
+Added comprehensive testing:
+1. Created API integration tests that verify endpoint functionality without S3 upload/download
+2. Updated the GitHub Actions CI workflow to run tests on every push
+3. Implemented Docker Compose management in tests to ensure a consistent environment
+4. Added cleanup procedures to maintain a clean state
+5. Added detailed documentation on running tests in the README

 ## Next Steps
 - Implement additional file format validations